The symplectic arc algebra is formal: The symplectic arc algebra

 Lemma \ref{Lem:onlyconstant} applies to a triple of matching spheres with a common end-point in the $A_{2k-1}$ Milnor fibre; in that case, the matchings should be ordered clockwise, locally given by the thimbles for paths $(i\bR_{\geq 0}, \bR_{\geq 0}, i\bR_{\leq 0})$ when the critical point lies at $0\in\bC$.
 By taking products and appealing to the K\"unneth theorem, the same situation is relevant for triples of crossingless matching Lagrangians in the Hilbert scheme.

 \begin{Corollary} For any $\wp, \wp'$, the rank one subspace of $HF^*(L_{\wp}, L_{\wp'})$ of largest cohomological degree lies in the image of the product

 \end{Corollary}

 \begin{proof} Consider Figure \ref{Fig:ConstTriangleMatching}, in which we have drawn $L_{\wpb}$ dotted along the real axis, $\wp$ is the upper half-plane matching and $\overline{\wp'}$ the lower half-plane matching.
 If the critical points of the Milnor fibre lie at $\{1,2,\ldots, 2k-1, 2k\} \subset\bC$, then the tuple $\{1,3,\ldots, 2k-1\}$ defines a point of the triple intersection $L_{\wp} \cap L_{\wp'} \cap L_{\wpb}$, which is transverse as an intersection point of any pair of such a triple of Lagrangians, and has at each separate point $2j+1$ the required clockwise cyclic order for that point to be regular as a constant map to the Milnor fibre.
 The discussion of Lemma \ref{Lem:onlyconstant} implies that the constant holomorphic triangle at that intersection point yields a non-trivial contribution to the product \eqref{eqn:keyproduct}, in particular that product does not vanish identically (recall that the Floer differentials vanish identically).

-Now using the compatibiliy of the Floer product and the module structure, the result as stated follows from Lemma \ref{Lem:TopClassFor2}. \end{proof}
+Recall from Corollary \ref{Lem:TopClassFor2} that $HF^*(L_\wp, L_{\wp'})$ is a cyclic module over $H^*(L_{\wp'})$, generated by an element $\alpha$ of minimal degree.
+Suppose the element $v\cdot \alpha$ lies in the image of \eqref{eqn:keyproduct}, for $v \in H^*(L_{\wp'})$.
+(In general, for degree reasons, it will not be true that the minimal degree element $\alpha$ itself lies in the image of \eqref{eqn:keyproduct}, so it may be that necessarily $v$ has strictly positive cohomological degree.)
+Thus